davecporter/portfolio/README.md

 ### Dashboards

-Sales and product dashboard for Royal RepubliQ fashion retailer.
+Sales and product dashboard for a fashion retailer.
 Data has been anonymised.

 http://rrdd.herokuapp.com/